 How to avoid an upside-down car loan

-The best way to get out of an upside-down car loan is to not get in one in the first place.
-These are some ways you can avoid going underwater on your auto loan.
-And if you still do go underwater, these methods might help you from going very deep.
+One of the best ways to get out of an upside-down car loan is to not get in one in the first place, but that’s not always possible.
+These are some ways you can avoid going underwater on your auto loan — and if you still do go underwater, these methods might help you from going very deep.

-Make a down payment.
-You don’t have to put down a huge sum — even a few hundred dollars could fend off negative equity and help you stay right-side up.
+You don’t have to put down a huge sum.
+Even a few hundred dollars could fend off negative equity and help you stay right-side up.

-Get preapproved.
-The best way to make sure you get the lowest APR is to get preapproved for an auto loan.
-Apply to a few lenders so you know what APR you qualify for.
-If the dealership says they can only offer you a high APR, tell them you already have an auto loan preapproval with a lower APR, so you’ll go with that loan offer.
+One of the best ways to make sure you get your lowest APR is to get preapproved for an auto loan.
+Apply to a few lenders so you can see some APRs for which you’d qualify.
+If the dealership says it can only offer you a high APR, tell it you already have an auto loan preapproval with a lower APR.

-It does not hurt your credit score if you apply to multiple lenders within a 14-day window any more than it would if you applied to one lender, so don’t be afraid to shop around for the best loan.
+It doesn’t hurt your credit score if you apply to multiple lenders within a 14-day window any more than it would if you applied to one lender, so don’t be afraid to shop around for your best loan.